-The General Studies Degree Program is developing course work leading to an elective capstone experience that will be available both on campus and at a distance.
+The General Studies Degree program is also developing course work leading to an elective capstone experience.
 Completing a capstone experience enables you to demonstrate accomplishments in undergraduate education.
 It allows you to apply both academic and real-world experiences to the principles of undergraduate learning, thereby enabling you to understand the educational philosophy of a multidisciplinary education.
 The capstone experience will help you make constructive decisions for academic and career planning.
 Contact your general studies advisor or program director for details.